mateoMaramara/mateoMaramara.github.io/projects/manoaconnect.md

 <div style="clear: both;"></div>

-### Read/Write Operations

 ---

 ### Design

+In addition to ensuring ManoaConnect could read and write new users, clubs, and posts to the database, I designed different aspects of the website.
 While implementing functions and migrating data was an incredible learning experience, design was my favorite part of the final project.
 Using ChatGPT, I generated several mockup ideas for the ManoaConnect logo.
 Ultimately, we decided on usng green and white for the colors.
-In addition to backend responsibilities, I also contributed to the branding of the project.
-Using ChatGPT, I generated multiple logo concepts for ManoaConnect.
-After reviewing several options, the team chose one of the AI-generated designs as the final product, which we used across our site for consistent visual identity.
+All of the logos, colors, and side bar functions were consistant across our site.
+Below is a screenshot of the posts page.
+You can see our logo in the top right, and the sidebar expands with links on the left.

 <div style="clear: both;"></div>